raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/Camera /Intensity Gradient /README.md

 - Ensure that we get the pixel with maximum cornerness in a local neighborhood and
 - Prevent corners from being too close to each other as we prefer an even spread of corners throughout the image.

+In nms_example.cpp the code example illustrates the basic principle behind non-maximum suppression.
+The idea is to reduce the intensities (e.g. corner response) in a local neighborhood in such a way that only the strongest response remains.